Find & Apply For Physical Therapist Jobs In Mississippi

 Mississippi Physical Therapist Industry Trends & Salary Information

-Physical Therapists in Mississippi provide essential rehabilitation services to patients in need of physical therapy. - Entry-level Physical Therapist salaries range from $60,000 to $70,000 per year - Mid-career Senior Physical Therapist salaries range from $70,000 to $80,000 per year - Senior-level Physical Therapy Director salaries range from $80,000 to $90,000 per year The practice of physical therapy in Mississippi has a rich history dating back to the early 20th century, with the establishment of the first physical therapy programs in the state.
-Over the years, the field of physical therapy in Mississippi has evolved significantly, incorporating advanced techniques, technologies, and evidence-based practices to better serve patients and improve outcomes.
-Current trends in physical therapy in Mississippi include a focus on preventative care, telehealth services, and interdisciplinary collaboration to provide comprehensive care for patients with diverse needs.
-These trends are shaping the future of physical therapy in Mississippi, ensuring that patients receive high-quality care and achieve optimal physical function and independence.
+Physical Therapists in Mississippi help patients recover from injuries, surgeries, or medical conditions through targeted exercises and interventions. - Entry-level Physical Therapist salaries range from $60,000 to $75,000 per year - Mid-career Physical Therapist salaries range from $75,000 to $90,000 per year - Senior-level Physical Therapist salaries range from $90,000 to $110,000 per year The practice of physical therapy in Mississippi has a rich history, dating back to early rehabilitation efforts during wartime and the establishment of formal training programs in the mid-20th century.
+Over the years, the role of physical therapists in Mississippi has evolved from primarily treating musculoskeletal injuries to encompass a wide range of conditions, including neurological disorders, pediatric care, and sports rehabilitation.
+Current trends in physical therapy in Mississippi include a growing emphasis on evidence-based practice, telehealth services, and interdisciplinary collaboration with other healthcare professionals to provide comprehensive care for patients.